The Benefits of a Performance Rights Organization

 To join ASCAP, you must be 18 years of age or older, and you need to provide your legal name, address, email address, and Social Security number.
 You can join as a songwriter, a publisher, or both, but each requires a $50 application fee.
 So, if you are joining as both a songwriter and a publisher, you'll pay $100 to apply.

 Founded in 1939, BMI is not as old as ASCAP but it does have more members—800,000, according to its website.
-The PRO was founded by radio executives, and its original mission was to promote newer forms of popular music, such as jazz, country, and eventually, rock 'n' roll.
+This PRO was founded by radio executives, and its original mission was to promote newer forms of popular music, such as jazz, country, and eventually, rock 'n' roll.

 You can join BMI as a songwriter with just an email address, and songwriters younger than 18 can join if they also have a custodial trust bank account.
 Joining as a publisher also requires the name of the publishing company and a credit card.
 Songwriters must sign two-year contracts, while publishers must sign five-year contracts.